machinomy/machinomy/doc/api.md

 # Machinomy API

 Machinomy is a library for ETH and ERC20 micropayments.
-The libarry could be freely embedded into your software both in browser and server environments.
+The library could be freely embedded into your software both in browser and server environments.

 The library implements unidirectional payment channel pattern.
 It works like a bar tab.
 A sender opens a channel and deposits the funds there.
 Over time she sends promised payments to a receiver.
 A promised payment is a signed data structure that the receiver could redeem at the smart contract.

-## Initialisation
+## Initialization

 Work with Machinomy starts with constructor.